-UCAS Clearing opens on 5th July 2019, so don’t think you have to wait until August to start the process of applying to BIMM!
+UCAS Clearing is now open, so don’t think you have to wait until August to start the process of applying to BIMM!
 Here’s a useful list of tools and resources to help make your clearing process as smooth as possible.

 The personal statement on your UCAS application is your chance to explain why you’re interested in your chosen field.
 So, be sure to include info on what makes you so passionate about music and the music industry, plus any relevant experience you might have, and what sorts of career goals you have in mind.
 You’ll find more details on the types of information to include in our Guide To Writing Your UCAS Personal Statement.